buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 - **Preferred Weapon**: One-handed Axe
 - **Rule**: Do not be sloppy, poorly dressed or untidy.

->>> **Personalizing our game**: In agreement with the Narrator, and adequately motivated, it is possible to change Advantage and Privileged Magic Lists.
+>>> **Personalizing our game**: In agreement with the Game Master, and adequately motivated, it is possible to change Advantage and Privileged Magic Lists.

 ### Patron - Trait List